Oyster: Profile and Information

 Pearl Oysters

-True Pearls
+True Oysters

-True oysters belong to the Ostreidae family, and this family consist of edible oysters which primarily
+True oysters belong to the Ostreidae family, consisting of edible oysters, primarily Crassostrea, Magallana, Ostrea, Ostreola, and Saccostrea.

 Anatomy

-The larvae of the Oyster then become suspended in the water column as veliger larvae for about three weeks, after six hours of developing into the larvae, before settling on a bed and then mature into sexual adulthood within a year.
+The larvae of the Oyster then become suspended in the water column as veliger larvae for about three weeks, after six hours of developing into the larvae, before settling on a bed and then maturing into sexual adulthood within a year.

 Habitat and Behavior

 The corners between the hard surfaces of oyster shells provide shelter and a habitat for other small animals.
-The Oyster reefs are inhabited by barnacles, sea anemones etc.
+The Oyster reefs are inhabited by barnacles, sea anemones, etc.

-An increase in the temperature of water causes some oysters to breed, as a result, a female oyster can discharge 100 million eggs and above, yearly.
+An increase in the temperature of water causes some oysters to breed.
+As a result, a female oyster can discharge 100 million eggs and above yearly.

 As Food